A man looking at a phone

 Here are some things you can do to manage your data usage:

-• Set data alerts: Some phone models have a setting that can send you alerts to warn you that you’ve reached a certain amount of data.
-Otherwise, your provider might send a text or email to let you know if you’re close to using up your data.
+• Set data alerts: Some phones allow you to set alerts that warn when you’ve hit a data limit.
+Otherwise, your provider might send a text or email to let you know if you’re close to using all your data.
 For example, Telstra notifies customers when they’ve reached 50%, 85% and 100% of their data usage.

-• Turn off background data usage: Some apps continue running, even when they’re closed, which means that they continue to chew through your data.
-While the specific process will vary depending on which phone you have, turning off background data usage or background app refresh should be under the Mobile Data section of your phone settings.
+• Turn off background data usage: Some apps continue running in the background even when they’re closed.
+While the exact process depends on your model of phone, turning off background data usage or background app refresh can typically be found under the Mobile Data section of your phone’s settings.

-While these tips are useful for managing your data usage, if you’re finding that you’re continually running out of data before the end of the expiry period, or it’s very tight, you might consider increasing your data allowance by switching plans.
+While these tips are useful for managing your data usage, if you are continually running out of data, you could consider increasing your data allowance by switching plans.

 Share this article